 - Full name of the participant including first name, middle initial, and last name

 - Maiden name (or father's surname)

 - Social Security Number

 - Date of birth

 - Sex

 - Race

 - Marital Status

 - Last known state of residence

-- Age at death (estimate) or age when the participant was last known to be alive, based on RC records.
-The CCC will inform RCs of the results of NDI searches once they are available.
+- Age at death (estimate) or age when the participant was last known to be alive, based on FC records.
+The CCC will inform CCs of the results of NDI searches once they are available.
+If a search yields information that a participant has died, the FC will then be responsible for completing Form 120 Initial Notification of Death and processing according to procedures outlined in Section 8.5 Fatal Events Special Considerations.